eXspir3/Cryptography-Best-Practices/README.md

 Only well-known / secure Libraries or the Standard-Libraries are used.
 I aim to choose secure Paremters for the Cryptographic Functions and also explain them in the comments.

-Currently the following Crypto-Algo-Implementations are finished and to my best knowledge secure to use:
+Currently the following Crypto-Algo-Best-Practices are finished and to my best knowledge secure to use:

 ## Asymmetric-Encryption:
 * RSAAsymmetricEncryption.java using "RSA-4096 with OAEP-SHA512MGF1Padding"